schauder/schauder.github.io/_posts/2018/2018-01-27-dont-convince-your-coworkers-to-tdd.md

 Just for those that never discussed software development with me: I'm a huge fan of TDD.
 I think it is an essential skill.
-And assuming you want to work as a software developer and find yourself in a place where you are not encouraged to do TDD I encourage you to find a new job.
+And assuming you want to work as a software developer, if you find yourself in a place where you are not encouraged to do TDD I encourage you to find a new job.
 The place you are currently at is most probably a dead end career wise.

 So why shouldn't you convince your coworkers to do TDD in order to fix quality problems?